 3. Database - choose a single source from the list.

-4. Multiple ISBNs - scan multiple ISBNs or cut and paste a list of ISBNs from a CSV file.
+2. cut and paste a list of ISBNs from a CSV file, or

 5. Direct Import: